ShemarT099/BlockChainSmartContract/README.md

+# Introduction

+This repository contains code and build functions for my final year project during my time at university

 # SmartContract
 This Atomic swap Smart Contract was created on the Remix IDE, developed using the Solidity language.
 It has been tested using Truffle-Ganache and MetaMask